Lake Nakuru Safari Guide

 The park's varied habitats — lake shore, acacia woodland, grassland, rocky escarpment, and patches of euphorbia forest — support an impressive diversity of wildlife in a compact area.
 Lions, leopards, buffaloes, Rothschild's giraffes (a rare subspecies), waterbuck, and baboons are regularly seen.
 The drive along the lake shore with the Rift Valley escarpment rising behind is one of Kenya's most scenic safari routes.

-Ready to Plan Your Lake Nakuru Safari?
+Ready to Experience Lake Nakuru?

 Connect with verified local safari specialists who know Lake Nakuru intimately.
 Get personalized quotes and expert advice — completely free.